coldtimeline/it_fiscal_number_generator/README.md

 # it_fiscal_number_generator
-This repository contains a python code to calculate italian fiscal code for people born in Italy
+This repository contains a python code that calculate italian fiscal code for people born in Italy

 ## Description
 The fiscal code is a combination of 16 characther and digits and it is used to uniquely identify each person with the public administration.
 It is usually assigned at birth.